AlumUSydNA/website/_includes/board.md

 <div class="board-degree">BSc '91, BE(Elec) '94</div>
 <div class="board-bio">
 Dr Alex K Lancaster is an evolutionary biologist, engineer, writer and consultant.
-He is a Research Scholar at the Ronin Institute, a Research Affiliate at the University of Sydney, an Institute for Globally Distributed Open Research and Education affiliate, and a Partner at Cambridge, Massachusetts-based Amber Biology.
-Dr Lancaster has over 15 years of experience in many aspects of computational and systems biology, including pioneering work in complex systems research.
+He is an affiliate of the Institute for Globally Distributed Open Research and Education, and a Partner at Cambridge, Massachusetts-based Amber Biology.
+Dr Lancaster has over 20 years of experience in many aspects of computational and systems biology, including pioneering work in complex systems research.
 </div>
 </details>